Naaabill/lab6_mac/doc/compiler.md

 This environment variable should be defined each time a terminal is opened, so you can add it in the file `~/.bashrc`, which is a script that is executed each time a terminal is opened on Linux.

+A recent version of the [CMake build process software](https://cmake.org/download/) should be installed.

 ### Mac OS

 On Mac, XCode should be installed, with the command line tools.
 You should agree the license in terminal (it has already been done on computers of the lab):